Admission for the January 2025 academic session is ongoing Apply Now!

 • Recognize the external forces that shape the business environment;

-• Describe how business operates in our modern political, social, economic, and technological environment;
+• Describe how businesses operate in our modern political, social, economic, and technological environment;

 • List and explain the important factors in choosing an organizational type; and